BaneTrajkovic/RentMatch-AI/README.md

 RentMatch.AI is an innovative rental property platform that leverages AI to streamline the rental process for both landlords and renters.
 This MVP (Minimum Viable Product) showcases the core functionalities including property listings, AI-powered chats, application management, and AI-assisted lease negotiations.

+## Video

+The MVP walkthrough can be seen in the video: [RentMatch.AI Demo](https://youtu.be/zFtlvr0o1XQ)

 ## Table of Contents

 1. [System Requirements](#system-requirements)